vhaudiquet/ubuntu-project-docs/docs/staging/AA/contributors/request-package-removal.md

   * E.g. please remove src:arrr form noble, because all binaries it used to build have been taken over by src:pirate now

 * Confirmation that the binary packages have no `reverse-depends` (no other package depends on them).
-To do so, check the instructions in {ref}`aa-check-dependencies-before-removal`.
+To do so, check the instructions in {ref}`check-reverse-dependencies`.
   Copy and paste the output from whichever tool you use into the bug.

 * Mention if the request is limited to a particular architecture